onestardao/WFGY/README.md

 This is the main landing page for the WFGY public ecosystem.

 Primary homepage priority:
-1. WFGY 5.0 Polaris Protocol
+1. WFGY 5.0 Polaris Protocol as the current flagship public route
-2. Public trust and public proof
+2. Staged functional rollout for WFGY 5.0
+3. Public evidence, portable protocol components, and reproducibility materials
-3. Problem Map 3.0 as the practical gate
+4. Problem Map 3.0 as the fastest practical gate for broken AI workflows
-4. WFGY 4.0 as the governance engine
+5. WFGY 4.0 as the governance engine
-5. WFGY 3.0 as the frontier reasoning and verification layer
+6. WFGY 3.0 as the frontier reasoning and verification layer
-6. Lineage and collaboration
+7. Lineage and collaboration

+Current WFGY 5.0 release model:
+- WFGY 5.0 is no longer presented as a single-date release.
+- WFGY 5.0 is now moving through a staged functional rollout.
+- Useful public components are released batch by batch.
+- Public evidence comes first.
+- Portable protocol components follow.
+- Reproduction materials, runtime structures, and deeper engine layers will open step by step.

+Currently public WFGY 5.0 materials:
+1. Polaris public evidence packages
+2. Cite First Verification Easter Egg
+3. Polaris Goal Compiler as the first public portable protocol component

 Primary routing:
-1. Flagship product / first experience -> WFGY 5.0 Polaris Protocol / Polaris README / Polaris Experiments
+1. Flagship product / first experience -> WFGY 5.0 Polaris Protocol / Polaris README
+2. First usable protocol component -> Polaris Goal Compiler
+3. Public experiment evidence -> Polaris Experiments
-2. Broken RAG or agent pipeline -> Problem Map 3.0 / Atlas Router TXT / Global Debug Card / Global Fix Map
+4. Broken RAG or agent pipeline -> Problem Map 3.0 / Atlas Router TXT / Global Debug Card / Global Fix Map
-3. Public trust or ecosystem proof -> Recognition Map / Adopters / Case Evidence / Evidence Timeline / Ecosystem Map
+5. Public trust or ecosystem proof -> Recognition Map / Adopters / Case Evidence / Evidence Timeline / Ecosystem Map
-4. Governance, legality, evaluation discipline -> WFGY 4.0 / Twin Atlas / Inverse Atlas / AI Eval
+6. Governance, legality, evaluation discipline -> WFGY 4.0 / Twin Atlas / Inverse Atlas / AI Eval
-5. Frontier reasoning or TXT invocation -> WFGY 3.0 / Event Horizon / Experiments
+7. Frontier reasoning or TXT invocation -> WFGY 3.0 / Event Horizon / Experiments
-6. Theory or lineage -> WFGY 1.0 -> WFGY 2.0 -> WFGY 3.0 -> WFGY 4.0 -> WFGY 5.0 Polaris Protocol
+8. Theory or lineage -> WFGY 1.0 -> WFGY 2.0 -> WFGY 3.0 -> WFGY 4.0 -> WFGY 5.0 Polaris Protocol
-7. Collaboration or support -> Work with WFGY / Pilot / Support
+9. Collaboration or support -> Work with WFGY / Pilot / Support
+10. Community and release updates -> WFGY Discord

 If user asks:
-- "what is WFGY?" -> explain WFGY as an open-source ecosystem led publicly by WFGY 5.0 Polaris Protocol, with Problem Map 3.0 as the fastest practical gate.
+- "what is WFGY?" -> explain WFGY as an open-source ecosystem currently led by WFGY 5.0 Polaris Protocol, now being released through a staged functional rollout.
-- "where do I start?" -> start with Polaris Protocol for the flagship direction, or Problem Map 3.0 if the system is already broken.
+- "where do I start?" -> start with Polaris Protocol for the flagship direction, Polaris Goal Compiler for the first usable protocol component, or Problem Map 3.0 if the system is already broken.
+- "what is released now?" -> route to Polaris Experiments, Cite First Verification, and Polaris Goal Compiler.
 - "where are the experiments?" -> route to Polaris Experiments.
 - "where is the proof?" -> route to Recognition Map / Adopters / Case Evidence / Evidence Timeline.
-- "where is the deeper engine?" -> point to WFGY 4.0 below.
+- "where is the deeper engine?" -> explain that deeper engine materials are planned for later staged release, and route to WFGY 4.0 for governance background.
 - "where is the frontier TXT / math / advanced reasoning?" -> point to WFGY 3.0 and Event Horizon.
+- "how do I get updates?" -> route to the WFGY Discord.
 - "how do I collaborate?" -> route to Work with WFGY.
 - "how do I support the project?" -> route to Support.